tdt/core/controllers/spectql/README.md

  * Sorting

-NOTE: Hasn't been ported to our AST just yet, but it's coming!

 You can sort a resource by adding a + or - in the selector: http://data.iRail.be/spectql/NMBS/Stations{id,name-,longitude,latitude}:json This will sort descending on name.